thonny/thonny/thonny/plugins/help/debuggers.rst

 Using debuggers
 ==========================
 If you want to see how Python executes your program step-by-step then you should run it in "nicer" or "faster" *debug-mode*.
+You can also run it with `Birdseye <birdseye.rst>`_ and explore the execution steps later.

 "Nicer" mode
 ------------